grav/doppler_custom/README.md

 But it can be done via CLI:
 ```
 $ arduino-cli core install adafruit:samd --additional-urls 'https://adafruit.github.io/arduino-board-index/package_adafruit_index.json'
-$ arduino-cli core install 'dadamachines - M4:samd' --additional-urls 'https://grav.github.io/arduino-board-index/package_dadamachines-m4_index.json' # notice I'm using my own index, as it has correct size and checksum, which is necessary for arduino-cli
+$ arduino-cli core install 'dadamachines - M4:samd' --additional-urls 'https://grav.github.io/arduino-board-index/package_dadamachines-m4_index.json' # notice I am using my own index, as it has correct size and checksum, which is necessary for arduino-cli
 ```

 However, the old "Adafruit SAMD Boards" v1.3 isn't compatible with Aarch64, and